curryc2/AFSC_VAST_Evaluation/examples/README.md

 ***

 ## Test_Knot_Number
-Script to run comparison of [VAST](https://github.com/James-Thorson/VAST) indices with differing knot choices.
+Script to run comparison of [VAST](https://github.com/James-Thorson/VAST) indices with differing levels of spatial complexity, as specified by the number of "knots".
 * Note: Directory for this example has two scripts "Test-Knot-Number.r" and "Test-Knot-Number-Updated.r"
     + Updated version should be used.
     + Test-Knot-Number.r -- creates a large file structure with much saved output.
 This was inefficient from a storage perspective.